leonvogt/hotwire-native-dev-tools/README.md

 setupDevTools();
 ```

-However, since you probably want to use the dev tools only in mobile app development, **the recommend approach is to create a custom entrypoint** which you can load only when needed.
+However, since you probably want to use the dev tools only during mobile app development, **the recommended approach is to create a custom entrypoint** that you load only when needed.

 **Example Rails + Vite:**